andrejcc04/Portfolio/README.md

 This project portfolio covers a diverse range of data analytics, data science, and machine learning topics, each focusing on a different event or domain.
 Here's a summary of each project:

-(The Rmd contains the projoct code, the html and pdf are the outputs.)
+(The Porttfolio.Rmd contains the integrated projoct code, the Portfolio.html and pdf are the outputs.)

 ## Data Analysis Projects
 ### 1. 2011 Masters Golf Tournament Project